-These cases represent persuasive authority from other courts outside of Kansas and the 10th Circuit.
-Though not binding, they have been selected for inclusion here because if officers in Kansas find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+These cases represent persuasive authority from other courts outside of Alabama and the 11th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Alabama find themselves in a similar situation, the outcome will likely be the same, at least in federal court.

-Entry Into a Closed Portion of a Business Is Unlawful:
+Entry Into Closed Portion of Business Unlawful: